CeylonFlair/backEnd/review-rating-service/README.md

 # Review & Rating Service

-Microservice for managing customer reviews and ratings for listings and providers.
+The Review & Rating Service is a dedicated microservice that manages customer feedback for both service listings and providers within your application

 ## Features